-If you're new to the wonderful world of Paint With Diamonds, you're probably a bit overwhelmed.
+If you're new to the wonderful world of Diamond Painting, you're probably a bit overwhelmed.
 Well, overwhelmed AND super excited to get started!

 Well fear not, friend!
 We're here to hold your hand as you embark on your Paint With Diamonds journey!